jdselwyn/Coryphopterus_RAD/README.md

 - lower heterozygosity threshold from 0.67 to 0.6 to further help with possible paralogs
 - Move egg filter (32) ahead of AB filter (06)

+Changes for I.
+- Lower egg heterozygosity filter to 0.5
+-

 ```
 sbatch scripts/fltrVCF.sbatch \
 	fltrVCF_MiSeq_CHYA \